 Similarly, the agility and speed desired in hockey would be hard to achieve with figure skates due to their design and longer blades.
 It’s always best to use the skates designed for the specific activity.

 The differentiation in design between hockey and figure skates is not a mere accident of sports history; it’s a calculated response to the demands of two very distinct disciplines.
-One demands agility, speed, and the capacity to withstand the rigors of an aggressive sport.

-The other is a balance of elegance, precision, and a constant dialogue with art and athleticism.
 The choice is yours.
 Either way, you’ll have a great time.